-My wife and I recently welcomed a new addition to our family, a baby boy that we couldn’t be more excited about.
-Adding a chair to the dinner table can be a tremendous source of joy and also some anxiety.
-As a new father and also a financial planner, I wanted to be sure that I was making the right financial plans for our son’s future.
-The following are insights that have helped my wife and I ease those new-parent tensions and make this major life transition go more smoothly.
+My wife and I welcomed a new addition to our family, a baby boy that we couldn’t be more excited about.
+Adding a chair to the dinner table can be a source of joy and also some anxiety.
+As a father and a financial planner, I wanted to be sure that I was making the right financial plans for our son’s future.
+Here are insights that have helped my wife and I ease those new-parent tensions and make this transition go smoothly.

 It’s hard to think about, but the single most significant risk to a young child is the loss of one or both parents.
 The emotional damage is devastating; however, the financial loss can have an equally adverse effect on the surviving parent or parentless child.
 Though losing both parents is unlikely, the first step to mitigate the risk is to appoint a legal guardian.
 Careful consideration should be taken in appointing a guardian.
 The appointee should be included in the discussions to ensure that everyone knows what the intentions are and that they are willing and able to take on the responsibility.

 Most financial risk can be mitigated with a level term life insurance policy, which guarantees insurability and a fixed premium for the period.
 Fixed terms of 10 to 30 years are typically offered, although a 15 to 20-year period may be best when looking to cover the child’s most vulnerable years.
 Rates can be quite attractive when combined with existing policies.

 Life insurance will cover the untimely death of either/both parents.
 However, with careful planning and budgeting, a plan can be turned upside down if a parent is unable to work due to illness or injury.
 This risk can be abated through disability insurance.
 The first step is to review any potential coverage that is offered through your employer.